xxblx/web-hls/README.md

 # web-hls

-Web-hls is a very simple prototype of a tool for streaming video from ip cameras (rtsp) to web (hls).
-Originally web-hls was designed for personal usage at home's local network.
+Web-hls is a very simple tool for streaming video from ip cameras (rtsp) to web (hls).
+Originally web-hls was designed for personal usage at home's local network (i.e. without access from the internet).
 This tool is not suitable for using in the production.

-Web-hls is licensed under zlib/libpng.
+Web-hls is licensed under zlib.
 See LICENSE for details.

 # Installation